Josecarlos Van Rankin

-Josecarlos Van Rankin Galland (born 14 May 1993) is a former Mexican professional footballer who played as a right-back.
+Josecarlos Van Rankin Galland (born 14 May 1993) is a Mexican professional footballer who plays as a right-back for Liga de Expansión MX side Atlético Morelia.

 Club career

 Youth

 Van Rankin joined the youth academy of UNAM in 2010.
 After continuing through Pumas UNAM Youth Academy successfully going through UNAM Premier, Pumas Morelos, U-17, and U-20.
 He finally reached the first team, Juan Antonio Torres being the coach promoting Van Rankin to first team.

 UNAM

 Van Rankin made his Liga MX debut for Pumas UNAM as a second-half substitute for Érik Vera in a 2–1 loss against Club América on 19 March 2012.

 Guadalajara (loan)

 He would join Guadalajara on loan.
 He would make his debut with the team on 21 July 2018, managing to score his team's only goal at the 59th minute in a 2–1 loss against Tijuana.
 On 30 September 2018, he would contribute an assist to Alan Pulido to score the first goal in the Súper Clásico against América at the 59th minute, eventually concluding with a score of 1–1.